 You can even look at maps powered by Google on the official Disney World website and in the My Disney Experience app.

-Testing Lyft & Uber Apps
+Practice using Lyft & Uber Apps

 There may be moments when you don’t want to use Disney transportation and instead opt to use a rideshare service.

-Not everyone uses Lyft or Uber regularly and some might not even have the apps downloaded.
+Not everyone uses Lyft or Uber regularly, and some might not even have the apps downloaded.

 By downloading the Lyft and Uber apps at home, you’ll have a chance to see how they work and compare them.
 You might even decide you like one service over than another.